chadbeaudin/velotron_converter/README.md

 ### 2. Configure the Service

-Set the following environment variables (in your Docker config or local shell):
+Set the following environment variables (in your Docker config or local environment/shell):

 - `STRAVA_CLIENT_ID`: Your Client ID
 - `STRAVA_CLIENT_SECRET`: Your Client Secret